mesolitica/malaya-speech/docs/Dataset.rst

 ----------------------

 #.
-For semisupervised transcript, we use Google Speech to Text, after verified / corrected by human.
+For semisupervised transcript, we use Google Speech to Text, after that verified / corrected by human.
 #.
 We recorded using our own microphones.

 License